CLI Reference

 Usage:

-project-planton validate --manifest <file> [flags]
+project-planton validate -f <file> [flags]

 Example: